Trails in Beloit

 Turtle Creek Greenway Nature & Ski Trails

-Features: These trails offer you a way to get into nature right in the city!
+These trails offer you a way to get into nature right in the city!
 The mowed trails wind through woods following the contours of Turtle Creek.
 Wildlife sightings are frequent, including deer, fox, and hawks.
 There are varying options of trail length, with different loops available at different access points.
 Cross Country Ski Trails are groomed in the winter.
-The city offers snowshoe rentals at our Leisure Services office.
 No restrooms available.

-Big Hill Regional Park Nature, Bike, and Ski Trails
+Big Hill Regional Park Nature, Bike, Bird, and Ski Trails

 Location: 1101 Big Hill Rd.